kensanata/phoebe/README.md

 certificate from Let's Encrypt or the like.
 Anyway, it works in theory.
 If you went through the ["Quickstart"](#quickstart), visiting `https://localhost:1965/` should work!

+Notice that Gemini Wiki doesn't have to live behind another web server like Apache or nginx.
+It's a (simple) web server, too!

+Here's how you could serve the wiki both on Gemini, and the standard HTTPS port,
+443:

+    sudo ./gemini-wiki.pl --port=443 --port=1965 \
+      --user=$(id -un) --group=$(id -gn)

+We need to use `sudo` because all the ports below 1024 are priviledge ports and that includes the standard HTTPS port.
+Since we don't want the server itself to run with all those priviledges, however, I'm using the `--user` and `--group` options to change effective and user and group ID.
+The `id` command is used to get your user and your group IDs instead.
+If you've followed the ["Quickstart"](#quickstart) and created a separate `gemini` user, you could simply use `--user=gemini` and `--group=gemini` instead. 👍

 ## Configuration